Property Classification and Procedures

 - The loss claim meets the minimum deductible per occurrence and any other applicable policy requirements.

 Please note, university departments may be held responsible for the difference in the insurance proceeds and the repair or replacement cost per the Personal Property Loan Agreement.
-The BAO Property Control Department suggests that individuals who have personally owned property on campus take the following precautions to avoid the possibility of it being mistaken for university owned property:
+The BA Property Control Department suggests that individuals who have personally owned property on campus take the following precautions to avoid the possibility of it being mistaken for university owned property:

 - Mark the equipment for identification of ownership